Fahad-Almaani/AI-path-finder-with-A-/README.md

 4. now you can click the `A*` Button and the algorithm starts
 5. finally you can click on `clear` if you want to stop and click again `clear` to clear the board

-Note : Left click with the mouse for removing a sopt
+Note : Left click with the mouse for removing a spot